davidcardonadev/davidcardonadev.github.io/README.md

 I hope you enjoy visiting my garden.

-And I look forward to being invited to yours one day 😛
+And I look forward to being invited to yours one day.

 ---